 To understand deferred revenue you have to know its meaning & examples in detail.
 In simple terms, it is a type of revenue that a company receives, however it is not yet earned as it is the money earned by an organization for goods and services which have not been delivered yet.
-In account of revenue recognition principle the deferred revenue is regarded as a liability for the firm as it has not full fill its obligation before the customer, hence it is regarded as a liability until the delivery of the goods or services is made then it is converted as revenue.
+In the account of the revenue recognition principle, the deferred revenue is regarded as a liability for the firm as it has not full fill its obligation before the customer, hence it is regarded as a liability until the delivery of the goods or services is made then it is converted as revenue.

 What is Deferred revenue?

 The deferred revenue is also called as unearned revenue and has to be listed in a balance sheet as a liability because the revenue recognition process is yet not completed under the accrual accounting.
-Further discussing the deferred revenue in accrual accounting method.
+Further discussing the deferred revenue in the accrual accounting method.
 The revenue is considered to be earned only when the firm receives money from the buyer in return for the goods and services provided.

-But as in case of deferred revenue which the company receives in advance from a customer or buyer for a service or goods to be delivered in some future date.
+But as in the case of deferred revenue which the company receives in advance from a customer or buyer for a service or goods to be delivered on some future date.
 This kind of payment will be regarded as a liability because there is always a chance of uncertainty like the customer or buyer might cancel the order or like the firm fails to provide the goods and services for the decided date.

 In either of the cases, the company has to give a full refund to the buyer or the customer.
-Moving to the positive side if the goods or services are delivered right and in time the deferred revenue account is debited and the money gets credited to the revenue, in simple words the revenue or sale is finally considered and therefore no longer is said to be liability which implies that the payments received from the customers will remain in deferred revenue until and unless the customer gets what was due in accordance with the contract.
+Moving to the positive side of the goods or services are delivered right and in time the deferred revenue account is debited and the money gets credited to the revenue, in simple words the revenue or sale is finally considered and therefore no longer is said to be liability which implies that the payments received from the customers will remain in deferred revenue until and unless the customer gets what was due by the contract.
 The general ledger liability account can be termed as Unearned revenues.

 Deferred revenues, or even customer deposits.
 As the service or goods are provided to the customers or buyers the deferred amount is considered as “earned” which moves to the income statement revenue account such as sales revenue/fees earned.
 As the firm runs and earns revenue over a period of time, the balance available in the deferred revenue account is reduced and increases the revenue account.